tinynow/matt-kreiling.website/src/posts/side-projects-at-46.md

 My side projects, so far, are pretty unimpressive.
 They are numerous, diverse, and go back 12 years.

-The projects folder and codepen collection are massive graveyards of very cool beginnings.
+The projects folder and codepen collection are massive graveyards of cool beginnings.
 Hundreds of hello worlds and prototypes:
 - in all of the trendiest frameworks,
 - with the coolest CSS,
 - the newest DOM APIs,